holgerk/jsonlv/README.md

 | Values displayed with document count | Infinite scroll-like terminal behavior             |
 | User can select multiple filters     | New logs auto-scroll unless user scrolls up        |

+### Filter View

+The filter view is the left panel of the turbo-tail frontend UI.
+Here’s how it works and what it looks like:

+- **One filter box per JSON property:**
+  For every property found in the incoming JSON logs (including nested properties, which are shown in dot notation like `context.bindings.userId`), a filter box is displayed.

+- **Values displayed with document count:**
+  Each filter box lists all the unique values seen for that property, along with a count of how many log entries have that value.
+For example, under `level_name` you might see:
+  - INFO (12)
+  - ERROR (3)

+- **User can select multiple filters:**
+  - You can select multiple values within a single property (e.g., both INFO and ERROR under `level_name`).
+This acts as an OR filter for that property.
+  - You can also select filters across different properties (e.g., channel: "testing" and level_name: "ERROR").
+This acts as an AND filter across properties.

+- **Selected filters are highlighted:**
+  When you select a filter value, it is visually highlighted to indicate it is active.

+- **Filter logic:**
+  - Multiple values for one property: OR logic (matches any selected value for that property)
+  - Filters across different properties: AND logic (log must match all selected properties)

+- **Dynamic updates:**
+  - As new logs arrive, the filter boxes and their counts update in real time.
+  - If a property is removed from the index (e.g., because it has too many unique values), its filter box disappears.

+- **Interaction:**
+  - When you select or deselect filters, the displayed logs update to show only those matching the current filter selection.
+  - The filter view is always in sync with the current state of the log index.

+**Summary:**
+The filter view is an interactive, real-time panel that lets you quickly narrow down logs by property and value, with intuitive multi-select and live-updating counts, making it easy to focus on relevant log entries.

 ### Features

 - **On Page Load:**